Siddharthc8/Git/README.md

-Design / Source Files of the ASIC design.
+Design / Source Files of the ASIC designs.
 Testbenches for a few are attached in a different folder.